Chart Color Schemes

 Hawker's median age exceeds the national pattern

-Hawker has a median age of 42, which is higher than both the Australian Capital Territory figure of 35 and Australia's median age of 38.
-Comparing Hawker's demographics with the Australian Capital Territory average, the 75-84 cohort is notably over-represented at 9.3%, while the 25-34 age group is under-represented at 12.1%.
-Between 2021 and present, the proportion of Hawker's population aged 15 to 24 has grown from 12.4% to 14.2%, while the 65 to 74 cohort has declined from 11.2% to 9.2%.
+Hawker has a median age of 42, which is higher than the Australian Capital Territory figure of 35 and significantly higher than Australia's median age of 38.
+Compared to the Australian Capital Territory average, Hawker has an over-representation of the 75-84 age cohort (9.4%) and an under-representation of the 25-34 age group (12.3%).
+From 2021 to present, the 15 to 24 age group has increased from 12.4% to 14.5%, while the 65 to 74 cohort has decreased from 11.2% to 9.0%.
 By 2041, demographic modeling projects significant changes in Hawker's age profile.
-The 85+ age group is expected to expand by 25 people (30%), growing from 83 to 109 individuals.
-Notably, the combined 65+ age groups are projected to account for 78% of total population growth, reflecting Hawker's aging demographic trend.
-Meanwhile, the 0 to 4 and 45 to 54 cohorts are expected to experience population declines.
+The 85+ age cohort is expected to expand by 28 people (32%), growing from 90 to 119.
+Notably, the combined 65+ age groups will account for 79% of total population growth, reflecting Hawker's aging demographic trend.
+Meanwhile, the 0 to 4 and 45 to 54 cohorts are projected to experience population declines.